cs1302uga/cs1302-c4-alpha/README.rst

 those gaps early in the semester.
 We also recommend completing the `Tic-Tac-Toe Assignment <https://github.com/cs1302uga/cs1302-hw00>`_ before beginning this project.

-This project will also require you to apply some of the new concepts covered in CSCI 1302, including named packages, exceptions, file input/output (I/O), and Java development in a Unix environment.
-If you have actively engaged with the CSCI 1302 course content offered so far this semester, then you should be able to comfortably, but not necesarilly quickly, complete those aspects of the project by applying what you have practiced and learned from your content engagement.
+This project will also require you to apply some of the new concepts covered in |course|, including named packages, exceptions, file input/output (I/O), and Java development in a Unix environment.
+If you have actively engaged with the |course| course content offered so far this semester, then you should be able to comfortably, but not necesarilly quickly, complete those aspects of the project by applying what you have practiced and learned from your content engagement.